czue/pegasus-docs/configuration.md

 The sign up workflow is managed by [django-allauth](https://www.intenct.nl/projects/django-allauth/) with a sensible set of defaults and templates.

-### Google / Social login
+### Social logins

-Pegasus optionally ships with a "Login with Google" option.
+Pegasus optionally ships with a "Login with Google" and "Login with Twitter" options.

-You'll separately need to follow the steps [listed here](https://django-allauth.readthedocs.io/en/latest/providers.html#google) to configure things on the Google side and in the Django Admin.
+You'll separately need to follow the steps [listed here](https://django-allauth.readthedocs.io/en/latest/providers.html) to configure things on the Google/Twitter side and in the Django Admin.

-It's easy to add or change social login details (e.g. login with Facebook, Twitter, Github, etc.) using allauth.
+It's easy to add or change social login details (e.g. login with Facebook, Github, etc.) using allauth.

 For details on how to set this up for a particular provider [see this page](https://django-allauth.readthedocs.io/en/latest/providers.html).